VioletPeng/csLDA/README.md

 # csLDA
+The implementation of the paper:

+**Learning Polylingual Topic Models from Code-Switched Social Media Documents**.

+Nanyun Peng, Yiming Wang and Mark Dredze

+*The Annual Meeting of the Association for Computational Linguistics (ACL)* 2014

+To cite, please use the bibtex:
+@inproceedings{peng2014learning,
-The implementation of the paper: ``Learning Polylingual Topic Models from Code-Switched Social Media Documents".
+  title={Learning Polylingual Topic Models from Code-Switched Social Media Documents.}, author={Peng, Nanyun and Wang, Yiming and Dredze, Mark}, booktitle={ACL (2)}, pages={674--679}, year={2014}
+}

 Implementation adapted from GibbsLDA++ The README of GibbsLDA++ are attached for your reference.
+To cite

 ## Compile
 the same as GibbsLDA++.